rkk5603/BMMB852_Kelly/Week4/README.md

 efetch -db nuccore -format fasta -id AF086833 > ebola.fa
 ```
 Accession numbers: AF086833 reference fasta, GCF_000848505.1 genbank gff assembly
 ### 2. Now use IGV to visualize the genome and the annotations relative to the genome.
-How big is the genomehow many features of each type does the GFF file contain?
+How big is the genome?
+How many features of each type does the GFF file contain?
 What is the longest gene?
 What is its name and function?
 Look at other gene names.
 Pick another gene and describe its name and function.
 ### genome size
 input:
 ```